Tuesday November 24, 2015

 Check Your Expectations and Mindset

 First, it’s critical to understand what you can reasonably expect and work towards.
+If you are not a major conglomerate, your small business SEO expectations should be different.
 Keep in mind that Google doesn’t actually want you to be able to easily manipulate your ranking.
 They want you to earn it by creating the best possible experience for your customers.

 But by focusing on the “right” things — that is, creating the best possible user experience to serve visitors to your site — you can influence your rankings without having to pay Google for ads.